 - Cook the spices before adding the vegetables.
 You can cook the spices alone with the oil or with the onions and garlic.
 This allows them to release their full flavor so you can get the most out of the spices.
 If they simple simmer with the vegetables, they won’t have the same effect or bloom.

 - Customize it with any vegetables or protein.
 There’s a good serving of protein in the vegetarian curry dish.
 But if you want to add beef or chicken or fish, you can add it when the sweet potatoes go in.
 You can also bulk this up with any other vegetables like carrots, cauliflower or peas.

 - Go heavy on the spices.
 Curries are heavily spiced dishes.
 The curry gets all the flavor from the combination of warm smokey spices, so start with my guide below, but feel free to add more.
 And feel free to tweak it with what you have on hand along with adding some chiles for a more spicy curry.
-My version is definitely not spicy.

 This is a rich and hearty red lentil curry that is similar to a traditional Indian dhal recipe.
 Don’t be intimidated by the idea that curry needs to take a long time or have a long list of complicated ingredients.
 You can actually whip this up in 30 minutes and have an impressive vegan meal the whole family will love.

 This is such a versatile recipe, so you can vary the taste, vary the heat and vary the ingredients as you like.
 It’s definitely a keeper!

 For more similar recipes: